txje/Unicycler/README.md

 ### 6. Bridge application

 At this point of the pipeline there can be many bridges, some of which may conflict.
-Unicycler therefore assigns a quality score to each based on all available evidence (e.g. read alignment quality, graph path match, read depth consistency, etc).
+Unicycler therefore assigns a quality score to each based on all available evidence (e.g. read alignment quality, graph path match, read depth consistency).
 Bridges are then applied in order of decreasing quality so whenever there is a conflict, only the most supported bridge is used.
 A minimum quality threshold prevents the application of low evidence bridges (see [Conservative, normal and bold](#conservative-normal-and-bold) for more information).

 <p align="center"><img src="misc/bridge_application.png" alt="Application of bridges"></p>